uetchy/Polyglot/README.md

 - Select word or sentence and right-click then click __Translate__.
 - or, Select word or sentence and just type __`__ key.
-- or.
-Select word or sentence and blick __Translate__ button on tool bar.
+- or, Select word or sentence and click __Translate__ button on tool bar.

 ![](http://randompaper.co.s3.amazonaws.com/Polyglot/screenshot1.png)